 Cedric Speyer, M.A. ’89, (Counselling Psychology), Vancouver Campus, with co-author John Yaphe, M.D., bring together mental health and spiritual growth in their new book, Applications of a Psychospiritual Model in the Helping Professions: Principles of InnerView Guidance.

 Jennifer van Wyck, M.A. ’10 (Counselling Psychology), Vancouver Campus, published a new book, The Good Thing About Mortar Shells: Choosing Love Over Fear, a reflection of her experiences as a global aid worker.

 Shayamal Vallabhjee, M.A. ’19 (Industrial and Organizational Psychology), Online Campus, released a new book, Breathe Believe Balance: A Guide to Self-Discovery and Healing, a guide to help heal from emotional pain.

 Appointments and Awards

 Annette Duncan, M.A. ’18 (Nonprofit Management), Online Campus, was appointed President of United Way of Steel County in Owatonna, Minnesota.

-Tofa Fakunle, M.A. ’20 (Industrial and Organizational Psychology), Vancouver Campus, was appointed Football Operations Manager for the Calvary Football Club in Calgary, Alberta.
+Tofa Fakunle, M.A. ’20 (Industrial and Organizational Psychology), Online Campus, was appointed Football Operations Manager for the Calvary Football Club in Calgary, Alberta.